TeamCOMPAS/COMPAS/README.md

 We anticipate releasing a more detailed and comprehensive methods paper in the future.
 We also greatly appreciate an acknowledgement of the form:

->_Simulations in this paper made use of the COMPAS rapid binary population synthesis code which is freely available at http://github.com/TeamCOMPAS/COMPAS_.
+>_Simulations in this paper made use of the COMPAS rapid binary population synthesis code (version X.X.X), which is freely available at http://github.com/TeamCOMPAS/COMPAS_.

 Furthermore,
   * If you use COMPAS's importance sampling algorithm STROOPWAFEL, please cite